jdg534/SafetyCriticalOpenGL2/README.md

 - Update the OpenGL context creation to ensure [OpenGL SC 2.0](https://registry.khronos.org/OpenGL/specs/sc/sc_spec_2.0.pdf) is used.
 - Update the shaders to use `GL_SC_VERSION` when defining the GLSL version in shaders.
 - Update the clang-tidy useage to use a [compilation database](https://cmake.org/cmake/help/latest/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html) and jq to iterate over the files being compiled via a .sh script.
+- Bugfix: T-Junction detection and elimination.
+In the vertex & index buffer population code for the terrain.
+- Custom memory allocators.
+    - Initialisation phase, no limit, but won't allow allocations once initialisation finishes.
+	- Running phase, fixed size, can allow allocations after Initialisation.
+- (Once all of the above are addressed) Update the code to be HI C++ complient.

 ### Should Address areas (on revisiting the project)

 - Rendering of rigged geometry, forward kinematics only.
 - Text rendering using SDF / MSDF font atlases.
 (IF this can be done while being HI-C++ complient)
+- Improvement: Vertex buffer optimisation, reusing vertices.
+- Removal of git submodule dependencies in favour of dependencies with vcpkg packages or conan package (not a mix of both).

 ### Could address areas